shubhojeetg/Blockchain-AI-Banking-Fraud-Detection-system/README.md

 ### Step 6

-Enquiry is stored in MongoDB.
+Record is stored in MongoDB.

 ### Step 7